U.S. court cases aim to rein in age-discrimination hiring practices

 The Kleber case is one of several lawsuits now working their way through the courts dealing with alleged age discrimination in hiring practices.
 One charges that companies discriminate against older workers through use of advertising that micro-targets only younger candidates. (reut.rs/2wnCSCI)

-Disparate impact is the biggest legal challenge facing people trying to prove age discrimination in hiring, said Laurie McGann, senior attorney with the AARP Foundation, which is representing Kleber.
+Disparate impact is the biggest legal challenge facing people trying to prove age discrimination in hiring, said Laurie McCann, senior attorney with the AARP Foundation, which is representing Kleber.

 “Unlike cases of dismissal, the burden is that you’re on the outside looking in,” she said.